rubocop/ruby-style-guide/README.md

 * <a name="short-methods"></a>
   Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
+  Lines longer than 30 LOC are reported as error by RuboCop.
 <sup>[[link](#short-methods)]</sup>

 * <a name="too-many-params"></a>